dudek-igor/dudek-igor/README.md

 - :school: I'm a graduate of the University of Wrocław in the field of Genetics and Experimental Biology!
 - :mortar_board: I'm currently in postgraduate studies at WSB University in the field of Front-End Devloper with Angular!
-- :us: Still improving my english skill!
+- :us: Still improving my english skills!
 - :hearts: Hobby: Basketball, Gym, Bicycling,

 ### :pushpin: Goals: